Joseph Gallieni: Colonial Service

 In 1896 he was promoted to General and made Governor of Madagascar, then a new French possession.
+His rule was characterized by ruthless brutality.
 He stayed in Madagascar with one brief interruption until 1905; his future commander Joseph Joffre served under him there.
-In August 1896 Gallieni reorganised French forces, captured and executed several rebel leaders.
+In August 1896 Gallieni reorganised French forces, and captured and executed several rebel leaders.
 Early in 1897 he abolished the Malagasy monarchy and exiled Queen Ranavalona III to Reunion.
 Gallieni practised the tache d’huile (the "oil spot" method, which continues to influence counterinsurgency theory to this day) and politique des races (literally, racial policy; i.e., eliminating the racial hierarchy that had prevailed and suppressing tribes that resisted French rule).
 Initially military, his role became more administrative, building roads, a railway, markets, medical services and schools.

 In 1905 Gallieni defended the code de l’indigenat (the right of French officials to mete out summary punishment, including corporal punishment and confiscation of property, to individuals and to entire villages), as it administered punishment more arbitrarily and swiftly than would be possible under due legal process.